 Check out this article for more tips on preparing your horse for winter.

-Watering Horses in the Winter
+Watering Horses in Winter

-Keeping horses hydrated is essential to maintaining a healthy herd through winter.
+Keeping horses in Winter hydrated is essential to maintaining a healthy herd through winter.
 Horses usually get a large amount of water from healthy, green forage or pasture.
 When they stop eating forage and start eating hay (which is much drier) for winter, horses can develop impaction colic.
-This occurs when the horse ingests too much dry food and not enough water to lubricate it within its digestive track.
+This occurs when the horse ingests too much dry food and not enough water to lubricate it within its digestive tract.
 The food ends up blocking the horse’s intestine, which can be both painful for the horse and fatal.

 Horses should get about 10-12 gallons of water a day throughout winter.
 Make sure the water is a good temperature — around 50-66 degrees Fahrenheit.
 If your water is too cold, not only will your horses not want to drink it, but they will have to work harder to maintain their body temperatures when they do drink it.
-Keep water unfrozen outside and inside with heated water buckets, water tanks and de-icers.
+Keep water unfrozen outside and inside with heated water buckets, water tanks, and de-icers.

 Horses’ Winter Fiber & Hay Needs